 The Negroni, a cocktail that brings together spirit, bitter aperitif, and sweet vermouth in a knife’s-edge balance, is a modern essential.
 The classic (with gin and Campari) may have been the Negroni’s first expression, but it certainly isn’t the last.
-For Negroni Week 2019, June 24th to June 30th, we offer a handful of variations to geek out on, after a quick refresher on the original.
+For Negroni Week 2020, September 14-20, we offer a handful of variations to geek out on, after a quick refresher on the original.

-Negroni Week—a collaboration by Imbibe magazine and Campari that started back in 2013 and seeks to raise money for charities as it stretches the nation’s creativity—will see bartenders across the country mixing up inventive twists on the classic cocktail.
-So why not try some variations at home?
+Negroni Week—a collaboration by Imbibe magazine and Campari that started back in 2013 and seeks to raise money for charities as it stretches the nation’s creativity—normally sees bartenders across the country mixing up inventive twists on the classic cocktail.

 For a sweeter take, add a splash of blood orange that is equal parts delicious and beautiful.
 Serve with a slice to make any tablescape reach Ina Garten level status.
 Get the Blood Orange Negroni recipe.